-- (For promoters) Can you describe something you especially enjoy about working here?
+- What is one thing you enjoy about working here?

 Follow-up questions to avoid

 - What would you say if we were to implement new feedback processes? [too hypothetical]

-eNPS scores can land anywhere between -100 and 100.
-Because this differs from a percentage scoring system, managers often want to determine what score range is typical for a “good” eNPS.
-What are the top companies getting as their eNPS result?
-Is it OK to get a score below zero?
+Employee net promoter scores can land anywhere between -100 and 100.
+Because this differs from a percentage scoring system, managers often want to determine what score range is typically “good.”
+They may ask themselves: “What are the top companies getting as result?” or ”Is it OK to get a score below zero?”

 Effective ways to improve your eNPS

 Be honest about your eNPS

-Communicate your own investment in eNPS
+Communicate your own investment in the process

 Why you should use engagement surveys after eNPS

-- Pride and accomplishment
+- Autonomy and enablement

 - Organizational fit